intertect/intertect/src/content/lesson_1/part_1.md

 `subi $rt, $rs, val`, you can just take the two's-compliment of val and add it!
 This saves space on the chip so it was common in older architectures.
-You can also do the same with `subu $rd, $rs, $rt` using the `$at` register for calculating the two's-compliment at runtime.
+You can also do the same with `subu $rd, $rs, $rt` using the `$at` register for calculating the two's-compliment when the program is assembled.

 ## Logic